ClearStoneDestiny/movieWebsite/README.md

 # movieWebsite
 Implemented dynamic pagination, displaying films by popularity, with a memory effect of the selected genre.
-There is also a movie search by title and auto update of the movie library
-Creative thinking on adding new features
+Ready to go version of movie site, where you find different movies by filters (rating, release date, actors), every movie contains information about himself (trailer, studio, actors crew and general info)